rajeshsola/rajeshsola.github.io/profile.md

 | 4  | Software Engineer | Terminal Division Group  |Sasken Communication Technologies,Bangalore  | July 2005 – Sep 2006 |
 | 5  | NOSIP Intern | Linux Division Group  | Novell Inc, Bangalore  | Feb 2005 – June 2005  |

+### Work Experience

+#### In KPIT
+* Trainer - Competency Development & Learning facilitator for Freshers & experienced teams.
+* Digitization - Developed e-learning content for key modules for Fresher training & continuous education.
+* Effective collobaration with Architects & SMEs for continuous enhancement of training models.
+* Technical support for Lateral hiring - played a vital role in setting up assessment framework & evaluation as part of strategic partnership with major OEM.
+* Technical SPOC for project specific training requests from various project teams at run time,
+* Mentor - Internal supervisor for PG level projects.
+* Design & evaluation support for assessments

+#### In CDAC
+* Core faculty for embedded systems & IOT domains
+* Mentor for PG Diploma & MTech projects
+* Design & review of syllabus for PG-Diploma courses
+* Design & evaluation support for assessments

-### Knowledge Sharing
+### Evangelist - Knowledge Sharing

 #### My Talks (Delivered in recent conferences)

+- Eclipse Kura - Java/OSGi based edge framework, Open Source India 2018, Nimhans Convention Centre, Bengaluru.

+- Seamless Device Connectivity with Iotivity and Zephyr OS, India Electronics Week 2018, IOTShow.in, KTPO, Bengaluru

+- QtQML application for connected Automotive Solutions , India Electronics Week 2018, IotShow.in, KTPO, Bengaluru

+- Open Source Softwares for Gateway Design and Edge Computing,Open Source India 2017, Nimhans Convention Centre,Bengaluru.

+- Qt Apps on RaspbeeryPi for IMU Sensors @ iotshow.in part of India Electronics Week 2017, BIEC Bengaluru.

+- Modelling IOT Gateway - A CanBus Example @ iotshow.in part of India Electronics Week 2017, BIEC Bengaluru.

+- InfluxDb - Time Series Database for IOT Needs @ Open Source India 2016, Nimhans Convention Centre, Bengaluru.

+- Understanding IOT Protocols using Wireshark @ Open Source India 2016, Nimhans Convention Centre, Bengaluru.

+- Using NodeRed for Rapid Development of IOT solutions @ ESTF.in 2015, Nimhans Convention Centre,Bangalore

+- Getting started with IOT development using Fedora on ARM @ FudCon 2015, MIT Pune

+- Android Open Accessory Protocol - Greet the external hardware from Android  @ GNUnify 2015, Jointly organized by SICSR & PLUG, Pune.

 - Greeting the external hardware from Android, OSI Days@Nimhans Convention Centre,Bangalore October 2014

-- Android Open Accessory Protocol - Greet the external hardware from Android  @ GNUnify 2015, Jointly organized by SICSR & PLUG, Pune.

-- Getting started with IOT development using Fedora on ARM @ FudCon 2015, MIT Pune

-- Using NodeRed for Rapid Development of IOT solutions @ ESTF.in 2015, Nimhans Convention Centre,Bangalore

-- Kickstarting IOT using NodeRED @ GNUnify 2016, Jointly organized by SICSR & PLUG, Pune along with Rohit Khanna
+- Kickstarting IOT using NodeRED @ GNUnify 2016, Jointly organized by SICSR & PLUG, Pune

-- Understanding IOT Protocols using Wireshark @ Open Source India 2016, Nimhans Convention Centre, Bengaluru.

-- InfluxDb - Time Series Database for IOT Needs @ Open Source India 2016, Nimhans Convention Centre, Bengaluru.

-- Deep Secrets of C/C++ Development @ Faculty Development Programme on Advanced Computing & Application Development,February 2017 jointly organized by CDAC ACTS & Intel,Pune

-- Modelling IOT Gateway - A CanBus Example @ iotshow.in part of India Electronics Week 2017, BIEC Bengaluru, March 2017 along with  Shubham Srivastava.

-- Qt Apps on RaspbeeryPi for IMU Sensors @ iotshow.in part of India Electronics Week 2017, BIEC Bengaluru, March 2017, along with Rishabh Hardas.
+#### Some past talks

 #### My Articles (Published in recent years)

+- The Role of Open Source Software in Engineering Education, Open Source For You, February 2020

+- You Need Not Be A Developer To Contribute To Open Source, Interview published in Open Source For You, February 2019 [Link](https://opensourceforu.com/2019/03/you-need-not-be-a-developer-to-contribute-to-open-source/)

+- Getting Started with CAN Networking in Linux, Open Source For You, January 2019

+- What's new in C++11 & C++14, Open Source For You, October 2018

+- Developing ARM Targets Using GNU MCU Eclipse, Open Source For You, November 2017

+- Snappy Ubuntu Core for Embedded and IoT Devices, Open Source For You, October 2017

+- Building REST APIs with LoopBack framework, Open Source For You, July 2017

+- Writing Custom Add-ons for Node-RED, Open Source For You, June 2017

+- SiteWhere : An Open Platform for Conencted Devices, Open Source For You, June 2017

+- Qt Programming for HTTP REST Clients, Open Source For You, May 2017

+- Managing Timeseries Data using InfluxData, Open Source For You, April 2017

+- Open source software that help for your IOT development, Open Source For You, February 2017 & Republished in Electronics For You, June 2017

+- GNU Tools that help you for C/C++ Development, Open Source For You, November 2016

+- MQTT:Get Started with IOT Protocols, Open Source For You, October 2016

+- CoAP:Get Started with IOT Protocols, Open Source For You, August 2016

+- What’s the Android Open Accessory Protocol All About, Open Source For You, October 2014

 - How to Cross Compile the Linux Kernel with Device Tree Support, Open Source For You, September 2014

-- What’s the Android Open Accessory Protocol All About, Open Source For You, October 2014

-- CoAP:Get Started with IOT Protocols, Open Source For You, August 2016

-- MQTT:Get Started with IOT Protocols, Open Source For You, October 2016

-- GNU Tools that help you for C/C++ Development, Open Source For You, November 2016

-- Open source software that help for your IOT development, Open Source For You, February 2017 & Republished in Electronics For You, June 2017

-- Managing Timeseries Data using InfluxData, Open Source For You, April 2017

-- Qt Programming for HTTP REST Clients, Open Source For You, May 2017

-- SiteWhere : An Open Platform for Conencted Devices, Open Source For You, June 2017

-- Writing Custom Add-ons for Node-RED, Open Source For You, June 2017

-Some of these articles are available for public access @ opensourceforu.com/author/rajesh-sola
+Some of these articles are available for public access @ [opensourceforu.com/author/rajesh-sola](https://opensourceforu.com/author/rajesh-sola)

 Articles published in Linux For You , In past:-